 Casino Royale (2006) Director: Martin Campbell

-Daniel Craig makes an excellent James Bond – grittier, more vulnerable, less silly, and more honest and human.
-Casino Royale is a brilliant new beginning for the 21st James Bond saga.
-There are no ridiculous gadgets, nor scenes of overt sexuality (instead Bond uncharacteristically falls in love).
-In fact, the entirety of the plot rests on Bond’s ability to win at the poker table.
-One of the wonderful additions to the new Bond saga is a noticeable lack of CGI -the movie returns Bond to the “old fashioned way” without flashy gadgets or effects.
-It is easily one of the best James Bond movies of all time.
+Casino Royale is a brilliant rebirth of the 21st Century James Bond.
+There are no ridiculous gadgets, or overt sexuality (instead Bond uncharacteristically falls in love with Vesper Lynd).
+In fact, the entirety of the plot rests on Bond’s ability to win at the poker table (in the book, it was a game of Baccarat).
+One of the many wonderful additions to the new Bond saga is a noticeable lack of CGI -the movie returns Bond to the “old fashioned way” without flashy gadgets or effects.
+Plus it also features an inspiring and explosive theme song performed by Chris Cornell, a significant improvement from Madonna’s techno song in Die Another Day.
+Casino Royale is easily one of the best James Bond movies of all time.

 Click here to read my review of Ian Fleming’s novel Casino Royale.